cypress-io/circleci-orb/README.md

 You can find all changes and published orb versions at [cypress-io/circleci-orb/releases](https://github.com/cypress-io/circleci-orb/releases).

+We are using `cypress-io/cypress@1` version in our examples, so you get the latest published orb version 1.x.x.
+But we recommend locking it down to an exact version to prevent unexpected changes from suddenly breaking your builds.

 ## Effective config

 If you install [Circle local CLI][local-cli], you can see the final _effective_ configuration your project resolves to by running `circleci config process <config filename>` from the terminal.